bloominstituteoftechnology/mongo-bears/README.md

  local  0.000GB
 ```

-## Getting the Starting Files
+## Getting the Starter Files

 1. **Fork** and **Clone** this repository.
 1. **CD into the folder** where you cloned the repository.
-1. Type `npm install` or `yarn` to download all dependencies listed inside `package.json`.
+1. Type `yarn` or `npm install` to download all dependencies listed inside `package.json`.
-1. After all dependencies finish downloading without errors, type `npm start` or `yarn start` to start the server.
+1. After all dependencies finish downloading without errors, type `yarn start` or `npm start` to start the server.

 ## Use _Postman_ to Test the API.